 If you have ever walked across the Golden Gate bridge, flown a kite along the waterfront in Tiburon, in-line skated on the Foster City levee, hiked through the San Francisco Bay National Wildlife Refuge, or windsurfed off Candlestick Point, you too have enjoyed the Bay Trail.
 The Bay Trail is a planned recreational corridor that, when complete, will encircle San Francisco and San Pablo Bays with a continuous 500-mile network of bicycling and hiking trails.
-It will connect the shoreline of all nine Bay Area counties, link 47 cities, and cross the major toll bridges in the region.
-To date, approximately 330 miles of the alignment—over 60 percent of the Bay Trail’s ultimate length—have been completed.
+It will connect the shoreline of all nine Bay Area counties, link 47 cities, and cross the major toll bridges in the region. date, approximately 338 miles of the alignment--over 67 percent of the Bay Trail's ultimate length--have been completed.

 Senate Bill 100, authored by then-state Senator Bill Lockyer and passed into law in 1987, directed the Association of Bay Area Governments (ABAG) to develop a plan for this "ring around the Bay," including a specific alignment for the Bay Trail.
 The Bay Trail Plan, adopted by ABAG in July 1989, includes a proposed alignment; a set of policies to guide the future selection, design and implementation of routes; and strategies for implementation and financing.
 Since its inception, the Bay Trail Plan has enjoyed widespread support in the Bay Area; for example, the majority of the jurisdictions along the Bay Trail alignment have passed resolutions in support of the Bay Trail and have incorporated it into their general plans.